DevJ5/Django_Website/environment.md

 - query the DB through the models: python manage.py shell
 - register model in admin panel, in admin.py put a line: admin.site.register(Post)
 ### Models with shell
-- import the models in the shell, from blog.models import Post, from django.contribu.auth.models import User
+- import the models in the shell, from blog.models import Post, from django.contrib.auth.models import User
 - get all users: User.objects.all()
 - user = User.objects.filter(username='mario').first()
 - user = User.objects.get(id=1)